Simulating Word Suggestion Usage in Mobile Typing to Guide Intelligent Text Entry Design: Using Simulations to Inform System Design

 In this section, we demonstrate the applicability of our model to system design.
-Designing word suggestion systems or other ITE methods involves particular challenges.
-For example, balancing word length against frequency or prioritizing certain word types can have unintended consequences, often only revealed through lengthy user testing.
-Similarly, evaluating novel interface designs, such as displaying suggestions directly in the input field or enabling shortcut-based selection, typically requires costly and time-consuming studies.
-Typing is an activity in which most people are highly trained and have developed idiosyncratic strategies~\cite{feit2016, lehmann2023typing}.
-Adapting to new system designs or algorithms can take many hours, and user studies often span multiple sessions or days~\cite{mackenzie1999design, oulasvirta2013improving, zhang2021phraseflow, feit2014pianotext}.
-A/B testing new versions in the wild is risky: users dislike adapting to a new keyboard unless the benefit is clear, and they may abandon the app.
-In other cases, developing the new keyboard version itself is costly, and evidence of benefit is needed first.
-Our simulation model offers a way to explore design trade-offs and test prototypes efficiently, generating realistic simulation data to guide development.
-Importantly, it models how users \emph{adapt} to a new system, i.e., what happens when an update is released.
-This is particularly relevant for typing applications, which people may use for several hours daily~\cite{palin2019people}, and where interaction strategies are often highly specialized.
+Designing word suggestion systems or other ITE methods involves key challenges, such as balancing word length and frequency or prioritizing certain word types, whose effects often only emerge through time-consuming user studies.
+Evaluating new interfaces, such as inline suggestions or shortcut-based selection, is similarly costly.
+Typing is a highly practiced activity where users develop idiosyncratic strategies~\cite{feit2016, lehmann2023typing} and adapting to new designs can take hours and require many study sessions~\cite{mackenzie1999design, oulasvirta2013improving, zhang2021phraseflow, feit2014pianotext}.
+A/B testing in the wild is risky, as users may resist or abandon unfamiliar keyboards, while building new versions is itself expensive without clear evidence of benefit.
+Our simulation model offers an efficient alternative, enabling exploration of design trade-offs and rapid testing of prototypes.
+Crucially, it captures how users \textit{adapt} to new systems after deployment, which is an important consideration for typing applications used daily~\cite{palin2019people}.

-We illustrate this in four design cases.
-In each, we assume the role of a developer working on a smartphone keyboard app tasked with improving the suggestion system.
-From data logs or prior research, we derive \emph{observations} about user behavior and preferences, from which we formulate \emph{design hypotheses}.
-For each hypothesis, we mock up a prototype and use the WSTypist model to \emph{simulate} typing behavior after adaptation.
-By observing simulated users, we then make a \emph{recommendation} on whether and how to proceed with development.

-To simulate behavior with each new system, we took four previously trained agents that were fitted to the average behavior of participants in the WS-Gaze Dataset (i.e., \textbf{Avg} in~\autoref{tab:acc}).
-We then restarted training in each new environment (see cases below), fine-tuning the agent's behavior with a tenfold smaller learning rate to enable gradual adaptation to the new system, and applied early stopping once the typing behavior (i.e., reward) stabilized.
-This simulates the behavior of users who have extensive experience with one system and then switch to another one (e.g., a keyboard with a new suggestion algorithm), to which they adapt their interaction strategy over time.